PikusSpbSandbox/ellipsis-angular/projects/ellipsis-angular/README.md

 Add module import to your Angular application:
 ```
-import { EllipsisAngularModule } from 'dist/ellipsis-angular';
+import { EllipsisAngularModule } from 'ellipsis-angular';
 ...

 @NgModule({